strblr/pegase/README.md

 ## More

 Failures, warnings, semantic actions, tokens, directives, ASTs, there is so much more to uncover.
-To learn more about Pegase, <a href="">please go to the official website</a>.
+To learn more about Pegase, [please go to the official website](https://ostrebler.github.io/pegase/).